Mary King's Close: References in literature

+In Ian Rankin's 1994 novel Mortal Causes, a body is found in Mary King's Close.

-Mary King's Close is the setting for the teen fiction novel Crow Boy written by Philip Caveney and published by Scottish-based publisher Fledgling Press in November 2012.
+Mary King's Close is the setting for the teen novel Crow Boy written by Philip Caveney and published by Scottish-based publisher Fledgling Press in November 2012.

+In Alexander McCall Smith's 2015 novel The Revolving Door Of Life, the Duke of Johannesburg and a friend hide in the close when they are evading the Marchmont Herald.

-Mary King's Close is a location in Teen Fiction Novel City of Ghosts by V.E.
-Schwab published by Scholastic on 6 September 2018.
+Mary King's Close is a location in the 2018 teen novel City of Ghosts, the first book in the Cassidy Blake series by V.E.
+Schwab.

-It is a location in Mortal Causes by Ian Rankin where a body is found.